-Using the full set of variables in column 8 of Table 3 a propensity score was used to estimate assignment probabilities into the categories of enterprises by their legal form.
+of enterprises by their legal form.
 The ROE outcome was then estimated by comparing limited partnerships with joint stock corporations and by comparing unlimited partnerships with joint stock corporations.
 The first row in each set of results provides a nearest-neighbor match where all observations in the data are included to generate the estimates.
-The second row uses caliper nearest-neighbor matching since some of the initial matches may have substantially different propensity scores.
-Calipers were set at a width of

-0.2 times the standard deviation of the propensity scores (Austin, 2011).
+The second row uses caliper nearest-neighbor matching to select matches within certain tolerance limits of the propensity score.
+The limits, or calipers, were set at a width of 0.2 times the standard deviation of the propensity scores.
 The final column reports a test to check the matching estimates statistically balance enterprises by size.

-In the first row of Table 4 it can be seen that the mean difference between limited partnerships and joint stock enterprises is large, with a difference of -4.5 percentage points.
+In the first row of Table 5 it can be seen that the mean difference between limited partnerships and joint stock enterprises is large, with a difference of -4.5 percentage points.
 However, the covariate balance test rejects the null hypothesis that the two groups of enterprises are closely matched according to their capital.
-Caliper matching in the second row of Table 4 provides more favorable balancing properties, establishing a mean difference of -1.3 percentage points in the ROE of limited partnerships compared to observationally similar joint stock enterprises.
-Although caliper matching leads to a substantial drop off in the number of matching pairs, reassuringly the matching estimates in Table 4 of -1.3 to -4.5 percentage points bound the baseline estimate of around -2.0 percentage points in column 8 of Table 3.
+Caliper matching in the second row of Table 5 provides more favorable balancing properties, establishing a mean difference of -1.3 percentage points in the ROE of limited partnerships compared to observationally similar joint stock enterprises.
+Although caliper matching leads to a substantial drop off in the number of matching pairs, reassuringly the matching estimates in Table 5 of -1.3 to -4.5 percentage points bound the baseline estimate of around -2.0 percentage points in column 8 of Table 3.

-The third and fourth rows of Table 4 follow the same approach for comparing the mean ROE of unlimited partnerships with joint stock enterprises.
+The third and fourth rows of Table 5 follow the same approach for comparing the mean ROE of unlimited partnerships with joint stock enterprises.
 The mean differences are large and negative, as in in column 8 of Table 3, although the covariate balance test fails to reject the null hypothesis of observational overlap in terms of capital.
-A variety of mechanisms can explain ROE variation, including correlations between the size of enterprises, the selection of organizational form and performance, or superior ROE enabling a change in form over the life cycle of businesses.
-Although the specific causal mechanisms cannot be identified, the results nevertheless reveal a robust positive relationship between joint stock enterprises and ROE.
+Although a variety of mechanisms can explain ROE variation (e.g., correlations between the size of enterprises, the selection of organizational form and performance, or superior ROE enabling a change in form over the life cycle of businesses), the upshot of the matching results is to add robustness to the baseline finding of a positive relationship between joint stock enterprises and ROE.

-VI.
 INTRODUCTION OF THE YUGEN KAISHA, (JAPAN'S PLLC)

 So far the analysis has shown that the joint stock form was heavily used in Japan during the late nineteenth and early twentieth centuries, and that it was associated with superior performance.
 Yet, both factors could be explained by an intermediate form of organization being unavailable.
-Some business owners may have been constrained optimizers and have chosen the PLLC over limited and unlimited partnerships, or the joint stock form, had it been available, as it was in other countries such as Britain, Germany and France.
-One way of addressing this issue is to examine what happened to organizational choices once the PLLC was introduced.
+Some business owners may have been constrained optimizers and have chosen the PLLC over limited and unlimited partnerships, or the joint stock form, had it been available, as it was in other countries such as Britain, Germany, and France.
+One way of addressing this issue is to examine what happened to organizational choices once the PLLC was introduced

 The Yugen Kaisha, which is often considered to be Japan's version of the PLLC, was brought about by a 1938 reform, which came into effect in 1940.
-While much of the more general reforms at this time were based on the 1937 German Aktiengesetz, or stock corporation law, the intuition behind the Yugen Kaisha followed that of the German GmbH from 1892, although (as described in more detail below) the precise structure of these respective legal forms differed in fundamental ways.
+While much of the more general reforms at this time were based on the 1937 German Aktiengesetz, or stock corporation law, the intuition behind the Yugen Kaisha followed that of the German GmbH from 1892, although the precise structure of these respective legal forms differed in fundamental ways.
 Given the close historical correspondence between Japanese and German laws it is perhaps surprising that policy makers did not introduce the Yugen Kaisha earlier.